Adel St John The Baptist

 • Named pumps must be worn in school.
 Children should be able to tie laces quickly if they have lace-up pumps/outdoor shoes and pumps should be checked by a parent every half term to ensure they are in good condition to prevent trip hazards.

-• Named, appropriate clothing for the weather should be brought every day – please ensure your child has a coat if rain is forecast or looks likely.
+• Named, appropriate clothing for the weather should be brought every day – please ensure your child has a coat in school every day.
+Gloves and hats may also still be a good idea at this time of year.

 • School Policy is that, other than for religious reasons, children should not wear jewellery in school apart from a watch (smart watches are not allowed).
 These need to be removed for PE lessons.